 6) bee propolis (this is in a lot of natural medicines and it’s a potent allergen)

 I had become allergic to all my haircare and skincare products and much of my dental work (I had a separate patch test for dental allergens in 2012.)
 I also had new food allergies:

 I now have an app which tells me which skincare products I can use, and I follow a low-carb, low-histamine, no-sugar, dairy-free, gluten-free, very boring diet.

-I have lots of brain fog, yet I need to research; this is one of the reasons I started this blog.
-I spent the last few years being too depressed to do anything at all.
-Now I want to find others who share my illnesses or relate to me, and to tell the crazy stories of my life, because life with chronic illness is truly crazy!
+For years, I was too depressed to do anything.
+Then I started to get distance from the situation and see the absurdity in it.
+I think humor is a very powerful coping mechanism, so I decided to start this blog.
+I want to find others who share my illnesses or relate to me, and to tell the crazy stories of my life, because life with chronic illness is truly crazy!